mtao/nyu-intro-to-computer-science/slides/welcome.md

 ## Quizzes

+Three in-person quizes a week before each exam.
+These are meant to prepare you for the sorts of questions on the exam.

+--

+- 1 mid-level problem from the exam.

+--

 Regular simple multiple-choice online quizzes.
 These are meant to help you self-assess your own mastery of conceptual material.